hexaxsoftwares/houx.js/README.md

 Hello Pixel
 <input>
 ```
 In the above code, Both the `Hello Pixel` text and the input element are all child nodes of th p element since the `p` element Requires a closing tag and none  was provided.

 The immediate closing syntax, `<p />` helps close  the element without a closing tag.

-In terms of void elements, ` like input, br, img ` etc , they can be rendered without being immediately closed or a closing tag.
+In terms of void elements, like  the ` input, br, img ` elements , they can be rendered without being immediately closed or a closing tag.

 When parsing attributes, attributes names and value cases sensitivity are maintained.